Congressional District # 07

 In November 2006, U.S. EPA approved the PRPs' RI Report for the Tremont City Barrel Fill Site.
 The RI showed that the underground waste and drums include a wide variety of contaminants.
 There are volatile and semi-volatile organic chemicals (VOC and SVOC) and metals levels above screening values in the groundwater.
 Sediment sampling results exceed ecological screening criteria.

-The 2006 RI Report for the Tremont City Barrel Fill Site showed that there is a reasonably anticipated, unacceptable risk to site maintenance workers and trespassers from potential exposure to future groundwater to surface water discharge.
+The 2006 RI Report for the Tremont City Barrel Fill Site showed that there is a reasonably anticipated, unacceptable risk to site maintenance workers and trespassers from potential exposure to future groundwater or surface water discharge.

 In November 2008, U.S. EPA, in consultation with Ohio EPA, issued an approval with modifications letter in 2008 for the PRPs' July 2008 FS for the Tremont City Barrel Fill Site.
 In January 2009, the PRPs issued an FS Addendum that included variations of the excavation alternatives and an additional containment alternative involving vertical extraction wells.
 U.S. EPA provided the PRPs a response to that Addendum.

 The PRPs issued a revised FS Addendum in April 2009 that U.S. EPA approved with modifications in February 2010.
 U.S. EPA issued the Proposed Plan in June 2010 that identified U.S. EPA's preferred alternative to clean up the Site.
-This preferred alternative involves excavation of all waste, off-site disposal and treatment of liquid and hazardous waste, and placement of non-hazardous, solid waste in an engineered waste cell on-site.
+This preferred alternative involved excavation of all hazardous waste, off-site disposal and treatment of liquid and hazardous waste, and placement of non-hazardous, solid waste in an engineered waste cell on-site.

 U.S. EPA presented the Proposed Plan, identifying the Preferred Remedial Alternative, to the public in Springfield, Ohio in June 2010.
 The public comment period closed August 11, 2010.
-U.S. EPA is currently reviewing comments received on the Proposed Preferred Remedial Alternative.
-Comments submitted include a newly proposed cleanup alternative from a PRP.
+U.S. EPA reviewed comments received on the Proposed Preferred Remedial Alternative.
+Comments submitted included a newly proposed cleanup alternative from a PRP.
 U.S. EPA determined that a Remedial Alternative significantly different from the June 2010 Preferred Remedial Alternative is the best choice to clean up the site, and issued a revised Proposed Plan in May 2011 and re-opened the public comment period.
 The re-opened public comment period ran from May 31 to July 30, 2011.
 U.S. EPA presented the new Proposed Plan to the public in Springfield, Ohio on June 22, 2011.
 On September 28, 2011, U.S. EPA issued a Record of Decision (ROD) for the site, documenting the selected cleanup action of Alternative 9a.